Leoook/Info_Project_1/README.md

 7.
 ExpenseManager Class
 Manages all registered expenses.
 Calculates how much each student must receive or reimburse.

 8.
 Feedback Class
 Allows a student to leave a rating on an activity (from 1 to 5 stars) and a comment.

 9.
+FeedbackService Class
+Manages feedback registration and provides methods to analyze feedback data (e.g., average ratings, flagged comments).

+10.
 Statistics Class
 Analyzes feedback data to calculate statistics such as average ratings, most appreciated activities, and trends in feedback.
 Identifies potential issues by highlighting negative feedback or critical comments.
 Works in conjunction with the Feedback Class to process and summarize feedback data.

-10.
+11.
 UserInterface Class
 Manages interaction with the user (menu, input, output).
 It can be textual or graphical.
 Divided into sections for students and teachers.

-11.
+12.
 DataManager Class
 It deals with saving and loading data from files or databases.
 It manages exports of trip summaries.

 Main relationships:
-Student objects participate in many Activities.
+- Student objects participate in many Activities.

-Students are grouped into Groups.
+- Students are grouped into Groups.

-Trip manages all coordination between Student, Activity, Group, Expense, DailyProgram and Feedback.
+- Trip manages all coordination between Student, Activity, Group, Expense, DailyProgram, and Feedback.

-Feedback is linked to Activities.
+- Feedback is linked to Activities.

-ExpenseManager and Statistics work on the Expense and Feedback collections.
+- ExpenseManager and Statistics work on the Expense and Feedback collections.

 Ideas:
--login page (with passwords and usernames)
+- Login page (with passwords and usernames)
--Onine website (maybe hosted on a vps?)
+- Online website (maybe hosted on a VPS?)

+FARE DATABASE
+FRAMEWORK PER SENTIMENTAL WORDS